-Published in Personal Injury on January 3, 2019.
+Published in Personal Injury by Chris Eskew on October 4, 2021.

 An inexperienced personal injury attorney, by contrast, can be a disaster, costing you time and money.
 To make sure your search goes as well as possible, we present these tips for hiring a personal injury lawyer.